justinnoel/hono-cloudflare-pages-ssr/README.md

 - A minimal TypeScript configuration
 - Deploying fixed assets (non-generated) like images, CSS, etc.

+## Demo

+This project can be viewed at https://hono-pages-ssr.codedemos.dev.

 ## General Guidance and Explanation of Code

 ### Paths